In a 2014 article for WorkDesign Magazine, respected leader in workplace innovation Gary Miciunas wrote:

-Of course, there is a great deal of variability in the size of coworking spaces across the world, but regardless of the absolute size, what all coworking space owners must aim for is striking the right balance between collaborative spaces and private space.
+Of course, there is a great deal of variability in the size of coworking spaces across the world, but regardless of the absolute size, what all coworking space owners must aim for is striking the right balance between collaborative space and private space.

-Thankfully, A 2018 DeskMag article on coworking, space profitability can provide us with some useful insights on the topic!
+Thankfully, a 2018 DeskMag article on coworking, space profitability can provide us with some useful insights on the topic!

 According to DeskMag, coworking businesses that offer a well-rounded space are the most profitable.
 As they succinctly put it, “More private offices secure financial sustainability, more meeting spaces can damage it.”